christianThardy/christianThardy.github.io/theory-of-mind-interpretability.md

 <br>

-The pattern would suggest that the ToM circuit efficiently balances between retaining initial knowledge, updating as the story progresses, and discarding outdated information.
+The pattern would suggest that the ToM circuit efficiently balances between retaining initial knowledge, updating as the story progresses, and suppressing outdated information.
 This aligns with human-like belief updating, where new observations modify existing beliefs without completely discarding past knowledge.
 It’s especially crucial for ToM, as it supports reasoning about beliefs that differ from reality—understanding what John believes (`cat on basket`) versus what is actually true (`cat on box`).

 Some heads in this circuit seem to attend to previous names in the sequence but with different styles of operation.
 A few heads are showing a high query bias, which takes over the activation space around the `basket` token by focusing more on queries than keys or values.
 This directly impacts the belief states.
 Instead of nudging toward the correct prediction, these heads actually suppress the logit of the `box` token by writing against the belief state heads’ direction.
 This suppression might be doing something similar to regularization or inhibition—almost like a “negative belief state”—preventing the model from leaning too hard on certain patterns and balancing out attention across tokens.